 5) How can we distinguish between CHAR and VARCHAR 2 data type in SQL?

-This is one of the most asked SQL Interview Questions in the interview.
+This is one of the most frequently asked SQL Interview Questions in the interview.

 6) How can you define Primary Key?